Meet . . . our Records Committee

 Steve’s role is very varied and means he has his fingers in most BOU pies, including delivering all BOU conferences and events (including in recent years our series of Twitter conferences), running the business side of the BOU’s journal, IBIS, website development and content management and servicing BOU Council and its five Standing Committees.
 Steve also undertakes all the BOU’s comms and social media (including the development of the BOU Twitter conferences), and in recent years has been actively involved in researching the ornithological community’s use of social media.
 With a background in design, in 2019 Steve designed the new Janet Kear Union Medal replacing the BOU’s existing Union Medal.

-Steve is an active birder and naturalist and can usually be found wandering the Huntingdonshire fens.
-He has written/co-written three books: Rare Birds Day by Day (Poyser, 1996), Watching British Dragonflies (2007) and A Birdwatching Guide to Lesvos (2009).
+Steve is an active birder and naturalist and can usually be found wandering the island of Westray in Orkney.
+He has written/co-written three books: Rare Birds Day by Day (Poyser, 1996), Watching British Dragonflies (Subbuteo, 2007) and A Birdwatching Guide to Lesvos (Arlequin, 2009).

 Follow Steve on Twitter @stevedudley_